Contact Us

 Person-focused pay, also known as person-based pay, is an innovative compensation strategy that aligns remuneration with individual growth and development.
 Unlike traditional job-based pay systems that focus solely on position requirements, person-focused pay emphasizes the unique value each employee brings to the organization.

+Person-focused pay encompasses several related compensation approaches, with competency based pay being one of the most prominent and widely adopted models within this framework.
 This approach recognizes and rewards employees for acquiring job-related knowledge, skills, and abilities (KSAs).
 By doing so, it creates a powerful incentive for continuous learning and professional development.

 • Pay-for-knowledge: Compensates employees for learning and applying specific knowledge areas.